Stanisław Dygat Park

-The Stanisław Dygat Park (Polish: Park im.
+The Stanisław Dygat Park (/pl/; Polish: Park im.
 Stanisława Dygata) is an urban park in Warsaw, Poland.
 It is located in the neighbourhood of Sadyba, within the district of Mokotów, between Limanowskiego Street, Konstancińska Street, Jaszowiecka Street, and Spalska Street.
 It was formed in the 1970s, and was officially given the status of a park in 2009.

 History

 In the 1970s, the area of the current park was left undeveloped, as the place for potential further expansion during the construction of the neighbourhood of Sadyba.
 It began being used by local population as a garden square.
 In 2009, it was officially given the status of an urban park, and named after Stanisław Dygat, a writer who for 20 years lived in Mokotów.

 Characteristics

 The park is located in the neighbourhood of Sadyba, within the district of Mokotów, between Limanowskiego Street, Konstancińska Street, Jaszowiecka Street, and Spalska Street.
 It has the total area of 6.3 ha.